BingXiong1995/BoltAngleDetection/README.md

 # BoltAngleDetection
 This application is an implementation of bolt angle detection by FasterRcnn combined with a serial of computer vision processing.
 The application generates bounding boxes and measures the angle of bolts automatically by taking one photo of bolts
+A pre-trained model has been provided in inference_graph folder.
 ![image](https://github.com/BingXiong1995/BoltAngleDetection/blob/main/results/%E5%9B%BE%E7%89%871.jpg)

 ### Environment